 5. How can I incorporate educational activities into my 6-year-old’s playtime?

-You can incorporate educational activities like language games, phonic games, memory games, math games, reading, riddles, and new word games into your child’s playtime by encouraging them to think of the activities as games.
+You can incorporate educational activities for kids like language games, phonic games, memory games, math games, reading, riddles, and new word games into your child’s playtime by encouraging them to think of the activities as games.
 Do not forcibly make your child learn during these activities; otherwise, it would take out all of their fun.

 6. What are some quiet activities that my 6-year-old can do alone at home?